 .Scanmethod we fill the hashedPassword variable with the hashed password from database.
 Obviously you don’t want to save raw passwords in your database.

-false, and if we found any we check the user hashedPassword with the raw password given.(Notice that we save hashed passwords not raw passwords in database in line 23)
+false.
+If we found a match, we check the user hashedPassword with the raw password given.(Notice that we save hashed passwords not raw passwords in database in line 23)

-In the next part we set the tools we have together to detect the user that is using the app.
+In the next part, we gather the tools we have to detect which user is using the app.

-We use this function to get user object with username in authentication middeware.
+We use this function to get user object with username in the authentication middeware.

-Now we use the middleware we declared in our server:
+Now we can use the middleware we created in our server: